NoamZeise/pages/_posts/2022-04-13-temp-humidity.md

 ---
 layout: post
-title: "Raspberry Pi Pico Temperature Sensor"
+title: Raspberry Pi Pico Temperature Sensor
-category: "microcontroller"
+category: microcontroller
 ---

 Using the raspberry pi pico microcontroller board with a DHT11 sensor, it tracks the temperature and relative humidity throughout the day.
 The Pico code is written in C++ and the cli is written in Rust.